Smaller farmers with little access to irrigated water have no option but to use the untreated sewage water - DC

 The Food Safety and Standards Authority of India (FAAI) has in the past issued several warnings on pesticide residues and crop contaminants, including aflatoxins, patulin and ochratoxin in Indian fruit and vegetables.
 These pesticides are known to adversely effect the nervous system and can result in lung damage and cancer

 But the use of untreated sewage water is also known to trigger off several health and environmental-related diseases.
+A recent study undertaken by TERI warns against untreated sewage in the Yamuna which is choking the river and is a threat to people consuming vegetables grown along the river front.

 The study highlighted how Delhi is generating 650 million gallons of sewage per day, but only half of this gets treated at the sewage treatment plants.
 It warned against how industrial toxins have also been found to be polluting both the groundwater and soil and have found entry into the food chain.